Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Strategy Plane

 This page was created in a simple way or tried to follow it.
-The information, picture are clear and serves to help the visitors of the website.
+The information, pictures are clear and serve to help the visitors of the website.
 The posts are following the same structure and containing the same icons.

 ### Scope Plane